carbon-language/carbon-lang/clang-tools-extra/docs/clang-rename.rst

 Once installed, you can point your cursor to symbols you want to rename, press ``<leader>cr`` and print new desired name.
-The [``<leader> key``](http://vim.wikia.com/wiki/Mapping_keys_in_Vim_-_Tutorial_(Part_3)#Map_leader) is a reference to a specific key defined by the mapleader variable and is binded to backslash by default.
+The [``<leader> key``](http://vim.wikia.com/wiki/Mapping_keys_in_Vim_-_Tutorial_(Part_3)#Map_leader) is a reference to a specific key defined by the mapleader variable and is bound to backslash by default.